-Drilling plans have also been updated for the Enterprise diatreme and the other Karuka-Enterprise vein systems and stock-work areas in readiness for a recommencement of drilling.
-New extension drilling plans were also prepared for the Alpha West and East areas of the main Edie Lode, and the Surmans vein area.
+Drilling preparation was also done for the Enterprise diatreme and the other Karuka-Enterprise vein systems and stock-work areas in readiness for a recommencement of drilling in those areas.

-The proposed 62 hole drilling program will form part of the mine grade control program and will assist in prioritising the mining of higher-grade vein material feed for the ball mill and processing circuit as well as advancing an intended JORC 2012 resource delineation program.
-A summary of the program follows (Table 1).
+The proposed 62 hole, 2700m drilling program will form part of the mine grade control program and will assist in prioritising the mining of higher-grade vein material feed for the ball mill and processing circuit, as well as advancing an intended JORC 2012 resource delineation program.